al-nafis/firebase-exercise/README.md

 # firebase-exercise

-This is just a Android Firebase Exercise
+This is just an Android Firebase Exercise

 A very basic implementation of User Authentication, Data storing and retrieving